lukebarton/curriculum-vitae/README.markdown

 _December 2010 – Present_

-Evolving delivers web and e-marketing solutions based on their own in-house systems for the likes of J D Wetherspoons, British Sugar, RSPB and David Lloyd Leisure.
+Evolving delivers web and online marketing solutions based on their own in-house systems for the likes of J D Wetherspoons, British Sugar, RSPB and David Lloyd Leisure.

 Development centres around, but is not limited to, the typical LAMP stack to deliver popular websites which generate revenue for our clients.

+Amongst other technical solutions, I have overseen the transition from Subversion to Git version control systems as well as the adoption of a revised workflow which allows us to robustly deploy changes with reduced effort - enabling Evolving to meet client requirements of up to 20 releases per day with an audit trail.

+As a firm believer in keeping up to date with the software development industry I continue to encourage and educate other developers within the company.
+I enjoy presenting and it is a skill which I jump at the opportunity to practice and improve.

 ---